emsky/emsky2016.github.io/_pages/colophon.md

 So I guess you want to know more about what makes this site tick, huh?

 {:.text--body}
 It's undergoing an open redesign and is a [work in progress](https://trello.com/b/yFbZFW3E), so if it looks strange, that's why.
+If you're interested, here's my [Trello board for this project](https://trello.com/b/yFbZFW3E).

 {:.text--body}
 It's built on top of [Jekyll](https://github.com/jekyll/jekyll), a static site compiler powered by the [Liquid](https://shopify.github.io/liquid/) templating engine.
 This site is hosted on [Github Pages](https://pages.github.com/).